Talha-coder-01/Talha-coder-01/README.md

 # 👋 Salaam, I'm Muhammad Talha
 ### 🚀 What I Do

-- **Artificial Intelligence**: Developing cutting-edge AI/ML solutions that push the boundaries of what's possible.
+- **Artificial Intelligence**: Developing cutting-edge AI/ML solutions that push the possible boundaries.
-- **Robotics**: Building and programming robots that can interact intelligently with their environment.
+- **Robotics**: Building and programming robots that interact intelligently with their environment.
 - **Embedded Systems**: Creating efficient and powerful systems for the IoT era.

 ### 🛠️ Tech Stack